 Guevara stepped in to view for just a few seconds for Korda to snap the portrait before he quickly disappeared.

 Even Korda recalled that “this photograph is not the product of knowledge or technique.
 It was really a coincidence, pure luck”.

 This is the one portrait on our list that isn’t a natural photograph which is ironic given that it is the oldest image of our list.

 Lincoln’s portrait was actually a composite using the body of another politician John C. Calhoun.
 A lot of Lincoln supporters felt that, though his ideologies were popular with the voters, he didn’t look very presidential.
 Henceforth, they wanted to create an everlasting image of him appearing to be heroic.
 This iconic portrait of Lincoln was published multiple times after his death in 1865 with the aim to perpetuate this heroic status.

 Though this forgery of sought was groundbreaking when discovered, it has been common practise for iconic figures to be given a more impressive appearance prior to the digital age.
 Portraits of General Ulysses S Grant, Josef Stalin, Benito Mussolini and Adolf Hitler have all been doctored in some form to improve the image and myth of their character.

 Steve Jobs by Albert Watson (2006)

 Scottish photographer Watson was hired by a magazine to capture a series of images about the most powerful people in America – enter Steve Jobs.

 Jobs was notoriously camera shy and disliked photographers making Watson’s job more challenging.
-However, he overcame the first barrier by telling Jobs the photo shoot would last half the time than expected.
+However, he overcame the first barrier by telling Jobs the photo shoot would only last 30 minutes, instead of an hour.

 It was a very clever ice-breaker, instantly relaxing Jobs and curry favour with Watson.
 Consequently, the photo shoot in the end only took 20 minutes.